 Anxiety in the first place because people hope for the best and expect the worst!
-The fact that this score has improved will hopefully show the patients that we do listen and make a difference where possible.
+The fact that this score has declined means that there is a weakness somewhere in the system which needs to be investigated.
 The survey indicated that the overall consultation experiences were excellent and was the highest scoring category.